 Presentation of your project will be by a recorded video that you will submit.
-Each will be an individual project.
+Each will be an individual or team (up to 5 members) project.
 To request any exception, you must first get the approval from the Dean of Students and Campus Life at dos@njit.edu.